Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How is a puncture wound diagnosed?

-Your healthcare provider will ask about your medical history and examine your injury.
-Tell him how and when you were injured.
-He will check to see how deep the wound is.
-He will look for signs and symptoms of infection.
+Your healthcare provider will examine your injury and look for signs and symptoms of infection.
 He or she will also check how well you can move the injured area and ask if you have any numbness.
 Tell your provider how and when you were injured, especially if it was an animal bite.

-- A CT or MRI scan may be used to take pictures of the bones and tissues in your wound area.
-Healthcare providers use these pictures to look for objects left in the wound or near the bones.
-You may be given dye to help the bones and tissues show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, CT, or MRI may show deeper injuries or foreign objects.
+You may be given contrast liquid to help the injury or objects show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is a puncture wound treated?